fledge-iot/fledge/docs/91_version_history.rst

        - Support for multiple data centers for OSIsoft Cloud Services (OCS) has been added in the OMF north plugin.
 OCS is hosted in the US-West and EU-West regions.
        - When processing data updates from the PI Server at high rates, the PI Server Update Manager queue might overflow.
 This is caused by the PI Server not retrieving data updates until all registrations were complete.
 To address this, the PI Server South plugin has been updated to interleave registration and retrieval of data updates so that data retrieval begins immediately.
        - Macro substitution has been added to the OMFHint filter allowing the contents of datapoints and metadata to be incorporated into the values of the OMF Hint, for example in the Asset Framework location can now include data read from the data source in the location.
-       - The asset filter has been updated to allow it to split assets into multiple assets, with the different data points in the original asset being assigned to one or more of the new assets created.
+       - The fledge-filter-asset has been updated to allow it to split assets into multiple assets, with the different data points in the original asset being assigned to one or more of the new assets created.
-       - The asset filter has been enhanced to allow it to flatten a complex asset structure.
+       - The fledge-filter-asset has been enhanced to allow it to flatten a complex asset structure.
 This allows nested data to be moved to the root level of the asset.
-       - The asset filter has been enhanced to allow it to remove data points from readings.
+       - The fledge-filter-asset has been enhanced to allow it to remove data points from readings.
        - Windowed averages in the notification service preserve the type of the input data when creating the averages.
 This does not work well for integer values and has been changed such that integer values are promoted to floating point when using windowed averages for notification rule input.
        - The notification mechanism has been updated to accept raw statistics and statistics rates as an input for notification rules.
 This allows alerts to be raised for pipeline flows and other internal tasks that generate statistics.
        - Notifications can now register for audit log entries to be sent to notification rules.
 This allows notification to be made based on internal state changes of the system.
-       - The north opcuaclient has been updated to support multiple values in a single write.
+       - The fledge-north-opcuaclient has been updated to support multiple values in a single write.
-       - The north opcuaclient plugin has been updated to support OPC UA security mode and security policies.
+       - The fledge-north-opcuaclient plugin has been updated to support OPC UA security mode and security policies.
-       - The HTTP North C plugin now supports sending audit log data as well as readings and statistics.
+       - The fledge-north-httpc plugin now supports sending audit log data as well as readings and statistics.
        - The fledge-north-kafka plugin has been updated to allow for username and password authentication to be supplied when connecting to the Kafka server.
        - Compression functionality has been added to the fledge-north-kafka.
        - The average and watchdog rules have been updated to allow selection of data sources other than the readings to be sent to the rules.
-       - The email notification plugin has been updated to allow custom alert messages to be created.
+       - The fledge-notify-email notification delivery plugin has been updated to hide the password from view and also allow custom alert messages to be created.
-       - The email notification delivery plugin has been updated to hide the password from view.
-       - Some devices were not compatible with the optimized block reading of registers performed by the ModbusC south plugin.
-The ModbusC plugin has been updated to provide controls that can determine how it reads data from the modbus device.
+       - Some devices were not compatible with the optimized block reading of registers performed by the fledge-south-modbus plugin.
+The plugin has been updated to provide controls that can determine how it reads data from the modbus device.
 This allows single register reads, single object reads and the current optimized block reads.
-       - The S2OPCUA South plugin now supports an optional datapoint in its Readings that shows the full path of the OPC UA Variable in the server's namespace.
+       - The fledge-south-s2opcua now supports an optional datapoint in its Readings that shows the full path of the OPC UA Variable in the server's namespace.
+It has also to support large numbers of Monitored Items.
-       - An issue with the S2OPCUA South plugin that allowed a negative value to be entered for the minimum reporting interval has been resolved.
-The plugin has also been updated to use the new tab format for configuration item grouping.
        - The option to configure and use a username and password for authentication to the MQTT broker has been added to the fledge-south-mqtt plugin.
        - The North service could crash if it retrieved invalid JSON while processing a reconfiguration request.
 This was addressed by adding an exception handler to prevent the crash.
        - The audit logger has been made available to plugins running within the notification service.